Milton B. Matson: Arrest

 Matson first made headlines in a San Francisco Examiner report published on January 28, 1895.
 In early January of 1895, Milton B. Matson was arrested at 103 Larkin Street under charges of gathering money under false pretense.
-At this time, Matson was engaged to Miss Ellen Fairweather.
+At this time, Matson was engaged to Miss Ellen (sometimes referred to in the press as Helen) Fairweather.
 The two met while in Santa Cruz.
-The San Francisco Examiner reports that both Matson and Miss.
-Fairweather were shocked at the events that took place.
+The San Francisco Examiner reports that both Matson and Miss Fairweather were shocked at the events that took place.
 Matson attempted to secure a $1,000 bail from his betrothed.
 It was discovered that Matson was also wanted in Los Gatos for an additional charge of obtaining money under false pretenses.

 Matson’s identity was revealed when he misspoke when questioned about a bank order.
 His birth name was revealed to be Louisa Elizabeth Myrtle Blaxton Matson.
 After this revelation, newspapers began referring to Matson as a woman and with the “she/her” pronouns.

 While in jail, Matson received many visitors who were curious about his identity and presentation.
 Matson deigned to speak with visitors about personal details.
 Matson made statements about his family.
 He reported that his choice to dress like a man was upon request from his mother.
-Prison guards reported that they were suspicious of Matson’s gender due to his body shape that was decidedly “feminine,” and stated that they would give Matson womens’ clothing.
+Prison guards reported that they were suspicious of Matson’s gender due to his body shape that was decidedly “feminine,” and stated that they would give Matson women's clothing.

 Matson was soon to be released from the county jail in San Jose when the British Bank of North America agreed to pay the money of $140 to Matson despite the difference in the name for which the account was under and addressed to.
 It was stated that Matson sat smugly in his cell with a look of satisfaction on his face while smoking.
 Due to the revelation that Matson was born a woman, concessions were made that made his stay in jail more comfortable than others.

-Matson eventually agreed to leave the county jail while wearing womens’ clothing, but ended up leaving jail after three weeks dressed in men's clothing.
+Matson eventually agreed to leave the county jail while wearing women's clothing, but ended up leaving jail after three weeks dressed in men's clothing.
 However, in his statement, he also stated his wish to go back to Australia once freed.
 In addition, he made a statement on his fear of San Francisco.
+In the February 1, 1895 San Jose Daily Herald a journalist noted that he had known Matson during his time in Australia, and that he had uniformly presented as a man there while working in the real estate business.